 Doi Inthanon

-The highest mountain in Thailand with a cloud forest and many waterfalls.
-This is actually one of the most visited and crowded parks in Thailand but it is still worth a visit.
-It has an insanely high number of waterfalls and many of them are absolutely majestic.
-On the top, you will also find a cloud forest which is really unique but can be visited only with a guided group.
+The highest mountain in Thailand boasts a cloud forest and numerous waterfalls.
+This is actually one of the most visited and crowded parks in Thailand, but it is still worth a visit.
+It has an insanely high number of waterfalls, and many of them are absolutely majestic.
+On the top, you will also find a cloud forest, which is really unique but can be visited only with a guided group.
 Most of the sights are easily accessible.
-On the downside, there is a big road going through the park towards the peak which can get very busy and you almost lose a feeling you are in a protected area.
-It is definitely worth to visit this unique place, but be prepared to meet large crowds and everything more tightly controlled.
-With that said, there are still some peaceful places a person can found here, where the majority of visitors don’t go.
+On the downside, there is a big road going through the park towards the peak, which can get very busy, and you almost lose the feeling you are in a protected area.
+It is definitely worth visiting this unique place, but be prepared to meet large crowds and have everything more tightly controlled.
+With that said, there are still some peaceful places a person can be found here, where the majority of visitors don’t go.
 For example, look for Mae Ya waterfall.

 Entrance fee: Yes